-"IF YOU LEAVE A LOADED FIREARM WITHIN THE REACH OR EASY ACCESS OF A CHILD YOU MAY BE FINED OR IMPRISONED OR BOTH IF THE CHILD IMPROPERLY DISCHARGES.
-POSSESSES, OR EXHIBITS THE FIREARM."
+"IF YOU LEAVE A LOADED FIREARM WITHIN THE REACH OR EASY ACCESS OF A CHILD YOU MAY BE FINED OR IMPRISONED OR BOTH IF THE CHILD IMPROPERLY DISCHARGES, POSSESSES, OR EXHIBITS THE FIREARM."

-BASIC RULES FIREARM SAFETY
+BASIC RULES FIREARM SAFTEY

 - 1. Always handle your firearm as if it was loaded. - 2.
 Always keep the muzzle pointed in a safe direction.
 Never point your firearm at anything you do not intend to destroy. - 3.
 Learn the mechanical and handling characteristics of the firearm you are using. - 4.
 Be sure that the barrel is clear of any obstructions before shooting.
 Even excess oil or a spider web can cause a problem.
 Never fire with water in the barrel. - 5.
 Always make sure everyone in the vicinity is wearing eye and ear protection suitable for firearm use prior to shooting. - 6.
 Never use alcohol or drugs when shooting.
 If you are using prescription medication, contact your doctor to determine your fitness prior to using the firearm. - 7.
-Keep away from the ejection port when firing as hot shell cases will be ejected with significant force. - 8.
+Keep away from the ejection port when firing as hot shell cases will be ejected with significant force - 8.
 Never place your fingers in the ejection port.
 The carrier may slide forward under spring pressure and injure you. - 9.
-Never climb a tree or fence with a loaded firearm.
+Never climb a tree or fence with a loaded firearm. - 10.
+Do not store, carry, drop, drive a vehicle, bicycle, walk or run with a live round in the chamber.
+A gun that is dropped, bumped, or jarred with a live round in the chamber might accidentally discharge, even with the safety on, causing injury to you or someone else.